huy/maven-quickstart/README.md

     ...
     </project>

 Inspecting source code to find out a default binding is tedious, there is a [maven help plugin](http://maven.apache.org/plugins/maven-help-plugin/describe-mojo.html) that does the job for us.
-This example show what `compile` goal of `maven-compiler-plugin` is bound to
+This example show which goals are bound to phase `compile`

-    mvn help:describe -DartifactId=maven-compiler-plugin -DgroupId=org.apache.maven.plugins -Dgoal=compile -Ddetail
+    mvn help:describe -Dcmd=compile

-    [INFO] Mojo: 'compiler:compile'
-    compiler:compile
-    Description: Compiles application sources
-    Implementation: org.apache.maven.plugin.compiler.CompilerMojo
-    Language: java
-    Bound to phase: compile
+    [INFO] 'compile' is a phase corresponding to this plugin: org.apache.maven.plugins:maven-compiler-plugin:2.3.2:compile

 **running**

 We run maven by type `mvn` and one of phases defined by maven [here](http://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html#Lifecycle_Reference) or a goals implemented by a plugin specified in `pom.xml`.
 If it is a phase then depending on goal to phase binding defined in plugins, appropriate goals will be executed .
 Some typical examples are [here](example.md).